Frequently Asked Questions

 Are areme essential oils tested on animals?

-areme proudly upholds the “Cruelty-free” philosophy and is committed to building an ethical and responsible production process.
+areme proudly upholds the “Cruelty-Free” philosophy and is committed to building an ethical and responsible production process.
 Throughout our entire supply chain—from cultivation and production to R&D and product distribution—we never test on animals and do not commission any third parties to conduct animal testing on our behalf.

 This commitment is not only implemented internally at areme but is also clearly communicated and contractually required of all our partners and suppliers to ensure full compliance with our cruelty-free policy.